yskmt/kaggle-facebook/README.md

 10. Anomaly behaviors(?)
     * Repeated bids by one person

-## Problesm
+## Problem

-1. Generating dummy vaiables take up a large amount of memory.
+1. Generating dummy variables take up a large amount of memory.
     * Brute-force dummy labeling will create 1,425,220 labels